WICG/webmonetization/docs/xrptipbot.md

 ### Connect your account

+1. Sign in to your XRP TipBot account.

-1. Click **Continue to the next step**.
+2. Click **Continue to the next step**.

 ![](assets/xrpmigration/xrpMigration01.png)

-2. Click **Register** if you don’t have an Uphold account yet.
+3. Click **Register** if you don’t have an Uphold account yet.
 You’ll be taken to [Uphold’s sign up page](https://uphold.com/signup).

-3. If you do have an Uphold account, click **Connect**.
+4. If you do have an Uphold account, click **Connect**.

 ![](assets/xrpmigration/xrpMigration03.png)

-4. If you clicked **Connect**, review the information on this page carefully.
+5. If you clicked **Connect**, review the information on this page carefully.

 ![](assets/xrpmigration/xrpMigration04.png)

-5. Click **OK, connect to Uphold**.
+6. Click **OK, connect to Uphold**.
 Uphold’s sign in page opens.

 <img src={XrpMigration05} height="400"/>

-6. Sign in to your account.
+7. Sign in to your account.
 You’ll be prompted to authorize Uphold to connect to XRP TipBot.

 <img src={XrpMigration06} height="700"/>

-7. Click **Authorize**.
+8. Click **Authorize**.

 After you authorize Uphold, your browser might take you back to the XRP TipBot screen with the **OK, connect to Uphold** button.
 That’s fine.
 Uphold will send you a confirmation email within a few minutes.